-In the video below (click here if you can’t see it), Meagan tells the story behind the viral meme you may have seen around the internet this week.
-Below we’re including the blog post that ran just after the photo first made the rounds in 2013.
+In the video below (click here if you can’t see it), Meagan tells the story behind the viral “surfboard kid” meme you may have seen around the internet.
+Below we’re re-sharing the blog post that ran just after the photo first made the rounds in 2013.

 Thursday night as I was getting ready to go to bed, I popped onto our Facebook page and, in the spur of the moment, decided to share this photo:

 It’s a picture of me, nearly ten years ago now, carrying my screaming son Isaac away from a photography session at my brother John’s wedding to one of my best friends, Jenna.
 This is the message I included with the post: